 This is a pretty unique benefit compared to most general travel cards, which won’t provide this elite status with Hilton.
 However, there are some hotel-specific cards that do, like the Hilton Honors Surpass Card from American Express (Review) and the Citi Hilton Honors Reserve Card (Review).

-Enroll in this benefit to get a number of convenient services when staying at Starwood properties.
-You’ll get perks like room upgrades, late checkouts, a bonus on Starpoints® earned, and other nice amenities.
+Enroll in this benefit to get a number of convenient services when staying at Marriott Bonvoy properties.
+You’ll get perks like room upgrades, late checkouts, a bonus on points earned, and other nice amenities.
 Take note that you’ll need to manually enroll in this program, it won’t be done automatically for you.

 Like the perk above, this is a benefit you won’t find on most general travel cards.
-In fact, we couldn’t find any other cards that offer it!
-The closest you’ll come are offers to help you reach Gold status faster, like what you’ll get with the Starwood Preferred Guest Credit Card from American Express (Review).
+In fact, other than the business version of this card, there’s only one other card that offers complimentary Marriott Gold Elite status with no spend requirements, and that’s the Marriott Bonvoy Brilliant™ American Express® Card (Review).

 $200 in Uber Credits Each Year